Pope, once a victim of AI-generated imagery, calls for treaty to regulate artificial intelligence - The Boston Globe

 “The unique capacity for moral judgment and ethical decision-making is more than a complex collection of algorithms, and that capacity cannot be reduced to programming a machine,” he wrote.

 On a more basic level, he warned about the profound repercussions on humanity of automated systems that rank citizens or categorize them.
-He noted that such technology could determine the reliability of an applicant for a mortgage, the right of a migrant to receive political asylum or the chance of reoffending by someone previously convicted of a crime.
+In addition to the threats to jobs around the world that can be done by robots, Francis noted that such technology could determine the reliability of an applicant for a mortgage, the right of a migrant to receive political asylum, or the chance of reoffending by someone previously convicted of a crime.

-“Algorithms must not be allowed to determine how we understand human rights, to set aside the essential human values of compassion, mercy and forgiveness, or to eliminate the possibility of an individual changing and leaving his or her past behind,” he wrote.

 Advertisement